Official Website of the

-I grew up in a very Catholic home.
-In fact, you could say that my family is “super” Catholic.
-I have an uncle and a great uncle who are priests.
+I grew up in a devout Catholic family.
+I have an uncle and great uncle who are priests.
 My grandpa is a deacon.
 I went to Mass with my family every Sunday, and oftentimes we would go to daily Masses.
 Saying grace before meals and praying before bed was a given.

 If you walk into my parents' house, you will see Catholic art everywhere.
 There is a crucifix in every room, and sometimes there are multiple.
 My mom also made a point of celebrating the feast days of the saints and holy days in a special way.
 Even one of the games that my siblings and I would play was Mass, where I would, of course, be the priest since I was the oldest.
 All of that is to say that it was very easy to be Catholic in my family, and I never questioned it.
 My family and my faith were literally all that I knew.